ispeakcomputer/bitly_api/README.md

 ```
 ## Production Setup

-You will want to update the JWT secret key, username and password within start_here.sh before running your docker build or start the app as the defaults are not secure.
+You will want to update the JWT secret key, username and password environment variables within start_here.sh before running your docker build or start the app as the defaults settings are not secure.
 There are two warnings you will see disappear see once these values are changed from the defaults.